SSWConsulting/SSW.Rules.Content/rules/have-a-companywide-word-template/rule.md

 * Modify your Normal.dotm file to have the headings and format that you want for Word document
 * Create standard employee email footer files e.g. `JamesZhou.htm` or `JamesZhou.txt`
 * Put the files on a network location - this is the place that will have the master copies
-* Have a logon script which is set up through Group policy that will copy the file to the users' computer when they logon
+* Have a log on script which is set up through Group policy that will copy the file to the users' computer when they logon

 ```powershell
 ECHO Copy Office Templates To Workstation >> %LogonLogFile%